Frequently Asked Questions: NBA G League Winter Showcase

 Why is it important?

-Showcase gives the over 200 players on NBA G League rosters a chance to shine in hopes of achieving their dream: landing an NBA contract.
-It takes place right before the point in the season when NBA teams can sign free agents to 10-day contracts.
+The NBA G League Winter Showcase gives the over 200 players on NBA G League rosters a chance to shine in hopes of achieving their dream: landing an NBA contract.
+It takes place right before the point in the season when NBA teams can sign free agents to 10-Day Contracts.

 The majority of players in the NBA G League are free agents who can be signed by any NBA team (click here to learn more about how rosters are built), so a flurry of deals typically occur during and after Showcase each year.
-More than 100 players have earned GATORADE Call-Ups during or immediately after the last 18 Showcases - including 30+ during the 2021 Winter Showcase between Dec.
+More than 100 players have earned GATORADE Call-Ups during or immediately after the last 19 Showcases - including 30+ during the 2021 Winter Showcase between Dec.
 18 and Dec.
 22.

 Where does it take place?